 Suspected of causing cancer

-Causes damage to central nervous system and liver through prolonged or repeated exposure
+Causes damage to the central nervous system and the liver through prolonged or repeated exposure

 Toxic to aquatic life

 |Fireproof.
 Separated from incompatible materials.
 See Chemical Dangers.
 Cool.
 Keep in the dark.
 Store only if stabilized.
 Store in an area without drain or sewer access.|